SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

             DELETE;

-The interfaces is accessed via the CMDB function menu or called directly via the page "Support / ExecuteInterface.aspx.
-A specified interface can be started right away, with the URL parameter" Interface ".
+The interfaces are accessed via the CMDB function menu or called directly via the page "Support / ExecuteInterface.aspx".
+A specified interface can be started right away, with the URL parameter "Interface".
 Several interfaces can be successively launched by lining up several interface names seperated with semicolons.
 This process is suitable to be called in a Windows scheduled task.

 ****************************************************************
-Using placeholders
+Using Placeholders
 ****************************************************************

-Placerholders are used to reference attributes in the life time execution of events (Sending emails, displaying formulars, querying databases etc.) There are several szenarios where placeholders are usefull in xml definitions.
-You can use them in the email definitions, form and list definitions and functions that use SLQ querys.
+Placerholders are used to reference attributes in the life time execution of events (Sending emails, displaying formulars, querying databases etc.) Placeholders in XML definitions are useful in several scenarios.
+You can use them in the email definitions, form and list definitions and functions that use SLQ queries.

 There are three main types of references: